SAMexpert logo

 4. The cost of renewal of Software Assurance for Windows Server,

-5. And then compare it to the gradual (I emphasise, GRADUAL) increase in the requirement for Windows Server licences in Azure.
+5. Then, compare it to the gradual (I emphasise, GRADUAL) increase in the requirement for Windows Server licences in Azure.
 You won't need all these licences in one day.

 As you may notice, it is a multi-variable, time-dependent calculation.